lenatran/japan_hostels/README.md

 ## Hostel Rating Analysis
 - Seaborn and Scipy packages were used for the following visualizations and analysis.
 - To view the relationships between the different rating categories, a Pearsons R score generated from the Seaborn pairplot module was used to make this analysis.
-Atmosphere, Cleaniness, Facilities, and Value for Money are the categories that have the highest positive correlation with the summary score, positively impacting the summary score the most.
+Atmosphere, Cleanliness, Facilities, and Value for Money are the categories that have the highest positive correlation with the summary score, positively impacting the summary score the most.

 ```python